matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/schema-design/data-integrity/auto-increment-integrity.md

 - Auto-increment columns are usually used as primary keys, so their uniqueness should be ensured.
 - The data type of the auto-increment column should be chosen appropriately based on the requirements, typically an integer type.
-- The values of the auto-increment column are automatically generated when inserting new rows and cannot be manually specified.
+- The values of the auto-increment column are automatically generated when inserting new rows.
+Manual insertion is possible but may cause duplicate entry issues (see [Manual Insert and Duplicate Entry Issue](#manual-insert-and-duplicate-entry-issue)).
 - The auto-increment values are unique within the table and automatically increment with subsequent insert operations.
 - The auto-increment value's starting value and increment step can be customized by modifying the table definition.